MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-investigation.md

 Use the following steps to gain more granular visibility on app-related network events in Defender for Endpoint:

-1. In Cloud App Security, under **Discovery** and then select **Discovered apps**.
+1. In Cloud App Security, under **Discovery** select **Discovered apps**.
-1. Click on the app you want to investigate to open its drawer.
+1. Select the app you want to investigate to open its drawer.
-1. Click on the app's **Domain** list and then copy the list of domains.
+1. Select the app's **Domain** list and then copy the list of domains.
 1. In Microsoft Defender Security Center, under **Devices**, select **Advanced hunting**.
 1. Paste the following query and replace `<DOMAIN_LIST>` with the list of domains you copied earlier.